 Perhaps a formal invitation to Congress shouldn't come from you, but instead from the Director or another colleague.
 This is a great opportunity to talk with the Director about why you think advocacy is important, and why you think participation in this field-wide effort will help your museum build important relationships and demonstrate to Congress the essential work of museums.
 Think of it as an exercise in “making the case”— and about how you can convey in a persuasive way why your museum shouldn't miss this opportunity.

 Call the local office to find the name of the scheduler and call or email to follow up:

 You can find the office’s local contact information, or visit the Congressional website for local contact information.
 We recommend starting with the local office, but be aware that every legislator has their own scheduling process, so you may need to flexible.
 Be specific about why you are calling and what you are asking the legislator or staff to do–namely, visit the museum.

-Continue following up until a meeting is scheduled.
+Continue following up over phone and email until a meeting is scheduled.
 If the member of Congress is not available the dates you originally suggested, offer alternate dates.

 - Consider the message you want to convey and programs you want to emphasize, such as: